 8.00 pm - 9.00 pm - Dinner

-The WORKSHOPS and LECTURES cover different aspects of the Roman and Late Roman pottery and glass conservation, restoration and documentation methods and practices.
+The WORKSHOPS and LECTURES cover different aspects of the Roman and Late Roman pottery and glass conservation and documentation methods and practices.

 During the evenings the project team could organize or assist participants in organizing leisure activities such as films, sports and visits to the neighboring towns/villages.